 Our students grow as compassionate servants and leaders on mission trips across the US and abroad.

-Whitefield’s eleventh graders have travelled to several overseas locations, including, most recently, Haiti and Trinidad.
+Whitefield’s eleventh graders have traveled to several overseas locations, including most recently, Haiti, Trinidad.

 The junior class travelled to Haiti where they joined American and Haitian partners with Global Orphan Project to minister to children of all ages.
 They found special connection in singing and sharing Christian testimonies with other high school aged students at a training school for youngsters who have graduated from orphanage life but still need to work on life skills.
 Playing tag and soccer, braiding hair, working on acquiring Creole words and holding the smallest babies made for a meaningful time at multiple orphanages.